 Circularity, Reuse, Zero Waste Development

-CR0WD (Circularity, Reuse, Zero Waste Development) is a multi-partner collaboration to eliminate building and infrastructure demolition and construction debris – one of the largest components of US waste streams, according to the EPA.
-CR0WD promotes alternatives to demolition, including thoughtful deconstruction that recognizes the environmental, economic, and cultural value of salvage and reuse of building materials and architectural elements.
-It does this through education and engagement, policy and practice, research and resources, and green jobs creation and skills training.
+CR0WD (Circularity, Reuse, Zero Waste Development) is a multi-partner collaboration to create a circular construction economy in New York State by eliminating building and infrastructure demolition – one of the largest components of US waste streams.
+CR0WD promotes alternatives to demolition, including preservation, adaptive reuse and thoughtful deconstruction that recognizes the environmental, economic, and cultural value of salvage and reuse of building materials and architectural elements.
+It does this through education and engagement, policy and practice, research and data analysis, and green jobs creation and skills training.

 Equitable Climate Action and Outcomes